check-spelling/check-spelling-docs/Event-descriptions.md

 ```

 Or, if you've decided that the candidate pattern doesn't make sense for the repository, you can remove it from or comment it out in the `candidate.patterns` file.

+## candidate-pattern with check_file_names file with use_sarif

+If you're using [`check_file_names`](https://github.com/check-spelling/check-spelling/wiki/Configuration#check_file_names) and [`use_sarif`](https://github.com/check-spelling/check-spelling/wiki/Configuration#use_sarif) with the [SARIF Viewer](https://marketplace.visualstudio.com/items?itemName=MS-SarifVSCode.sarif-viewer) for [Visual Studio Code](https://code.visualstudio.com/) and a [suggested pattern|Feature:-Suggest-patterns] matches a file path, the location will be listed as `paths-of-checked-files.txt` and VS Code will not be able to identify the actual file.

+### Suggestions for candidate pattern matching paths-of-checked-files.txt

+* You can download the sarif json and open it to identify the matched file.
+* You can use [Looking for items locally] to generate a `$files` environment variable and dump that to a file.
+If you search that file using a case-sensitive regular expression for the suggested pattern, you should be able to identify the file.
+* Often files that match patterns themselves are worth excluding, so you might consider adding the pattern or a variation to [`excludes`|Configuration Examples: excludes] instead of [`patterns`|Configuration Examples: patterns]

 # unsupported-repo-notation